Mr Ben Petrovic

 - College of Engineering, Design and Physical Sciences

 I am a current doctoral researcher at the Department of Chemical Engineering of Brunel University London.
 I have been at Brunel since 2016 when I began my Mechanical Engineering bachelor's.
 Since graduating I have been working in the area of Carbon Capture and Storage (CCS).
-I am an Early Career Research (ECR) member of the UK's Carbon Capture and Storage Research Centre (UKCCSRC) and hold an affiliate membership with the Institution of Chemical Engineers (IChemE).
+I am an Early Career Research (ECR) member of the UK's Carbon Capture and Storage Research Centre (UKCCSRC) and hold an Associate Membership with the Institution of Chemical Engineers (AMIChemE).